 Although the two loans have different repayment thresholds you will still only pay back 9% of your earnings over £21,000 whatever type of loan and however many loans you have taken out, as the 9% is apportioned between them.

 What about other expenses, like travel to placements?

 Nursing, midwifery and AHP students spend a large portion of their courses on placements, which means that students have additional travel and accommodation expenses.
 Under the DfE student support arrangements, students contribute an excess (around £300) towards their placement travel costs before costs are reimbursed.

-The Government has now committed to providing this payment as a non-refundable grant to all new healthcare students.
+The Government has now committed to providing up to £303 as a non-refundable grant to all new healthcare students each academic year.
 Students will then be able to access funding from the standard student support system to pay for essential travel over this amount.

 Students may need to rent accommodation whilst on a clinical placement if the placement is a long way from their usual place of study.
 These students will be entitled to have their costs reimbursed.

 What about access to loans for Muslim students?

 The Government has been looking at the possibility of an alternative way of funding higher education for students who cannot take out interest-based loans for religious reasons.
 Following a public consultation in 2014, they have agreed to offer an alternative finance product that would be Sharia compliant and is planning to introduce legislation to implement this.
 You can find more detailed information on the plans in the Government’s Higher Education Green Paper, pp. 40-41.